 - Digital photography and digital video.

 AGCJ students produce the AgriLeader and the AgriLeader Ezine, agricultural magazines for all students, staff and former students of the College of Agriculture and Life Sciences.
 AGCJ students participate in paid internships at the Houston Livestock Show and Rodeo, the Heart of Texas Fair and Rodeo, livestock shows at San Antonio and Fort Worth, and in Washington, DC and Austin.

 AGCJ students participate in valuable industry-specific high-impact experiences.
-Click here to learn about and apply for the 2015 AGCJ 380: Digital Storytelling course.
-Applications are due Wednesday, May 13, 2015.
+Visit with your advisors to learn more about the AGCJ 380: Digital Storytelling course.

 National Agricultural Communicators of Tomorrow